Best Linux Distributions That are Most Suitable for Beginners

 No wonder why Zorin OS is one of the most beautiful Linux distros out there.

 The ultimate edition of Zorin OS is worth spending if you need all the pre-installed goodies (fun games, office suite, and some additional features).
 But, the free edition works like charm as well.

 You will also find a “Lite” and Education edition, which is suitable for old hardware and school requirements respectively.

 4. Elementary OS

-The menu is simple and customizable according to user preferences.
-The operating system is zero intrusive so you can really focus on your work.
-It comes with a very small number of pre-installed software.
-So, any new user will not be repulsed by huge bloat.
-But hey, it’s got everything you need out of the box.
-For more software, Elementary OS provides a neat AppCenter.
-It is highly accessible and simple.
-Everything at one place.
-You can get all the software you want and perform upgrades in clicks.
+The operating system is zero intrusive, so you can really focus on your work.
+It comes with a minimal number of pre-installed software.
+So, any new user will not be repulsed by massive bloat.
+But it’s got everything you need out of the box.
+The App Center is also unique when compared to other Linux distributions.

-5. Linux Mint Mate
+5. Linux Lite

 6. Manjaro Linux

 - Not an Ubuntu-based distribution